ar-51/ar-51.github.io/docs/Ubuntu Installation.md

 ## Prepare for Installation
 ### Create a Bootable USB Drive:
-Use a sofware like [etcher](https://etcher.balena.io/) to burn the ISO to a usb flash-drive.
+Use a software like [Balena-Etcher](https://etcher.balena.io/) to burn the ISO to a USB flash-drive.

 ### Ensure you have a USB drive or other media
 Make sure you have a USB drive or another medium available for installing Ubuntu